marnelfr/back-to-symfony/README.md

 Symfony will then call its ``supports()`` method to check authentication information within it.

-It almost never makes sense to have two firewalls... even if you have two different ways to authenticate, this should be moved to one firewall.
+It almost never makes sense to have two firewalls... even if we have two different ways to authenticate, this should be moved to one firewall.
-The exception to that rule is if you have, for example, a frontend that has one User class and an API under ``/api/`` where, if you log in, you will be logged in as a completely different user class - e.g. ``ApiUser``.
+The exception to that rule is if we have, for example, a frontend that has one User class and an API under ``/api/`` where, if you log in, you will be logged in as a completely different user class - e.g. ``ApiUser``.

 ### The supports() method
-It then returns ``true`` if this request "contains authentication info that we know how to process".
-If not, we return ``false``.
-If we return ``false``, we don't fail authentication: it just means that our authenticator doesn't know how to authenticate this request and the request continues processing like normal executing whatever controller it matches.\
+It then returns ``true`` if this request "contains authentication information that we know how to process".
+If not, we return ``false`` and if we do, we don't fail authentication: it just means that our authenticator doesn't know how to authenticate this request and the request continues processing like normal executing whatever controller it matches.\
 Here, we're in this case if the current request is a POST to ``/login`` path, so: